Frequently Asked Questions

 What gear and equipment do you use?

 For aerial photography I use a DJI Mavic Pro, which following the familiar theme of size/versatility/weight was bought as it is the best tool for the job.
 As a piece of kit and technology it’s incredible, being able to capture alternative angles and perspectives on subjects is invaluable, and all packed down into something that easily fits into a day bag.
-I use it in a variety ways, from the more typical aerial photos that drones enable you to take, high altitude, inaccessible places or top-down photos, but also much lower to the ground to help get a slightly different perspective on a landscape.
-This alternative angle is quite often only a few feet above head height, or hanging slightly over the edge of a cliff or river, but is great in those times when you want something a little more than your feet and the terrain can provide.
 To aid my shooting and filming with my Mavic, I use PolarPro Cinema Series Filters that help me adjust and adapt to the different lighting and weather conditions.

-I’ve got a GoPro Hero4 Silver, that I always carry with me, but it rarely gets used.
+I’ve got a GoPro Hero4 Silver, that I always carry with me.
 I find it’s usually too wide-angled, and doesn’t shoot high enough quality for what I’m after, but it’s one of those things that you won’t miss until you’ve left it at home for the day.

 For a long time I shot on an old Canon 400D.
 This is the camera I learnt to shoot on, and used for a good 7 years.
 We’ve been through a lot together, and I know it like the back of my hand.
 Yes, good gear does make a difference to the quality of your shots, but at the same time, so much more goes into a photo than the camera itself.
 Photographic eye, positioning, post processing, knowledge, and more all go into a photograph; if you want to take photos you should use what ever you are able to get your hands on.